yangsec888/www_wmap/Readme.md

 ```

 ### Production Instance Setup
-The application is deployed into production instance at [wmap](https://wmap.io/).
-The running environment setup can be found [here](Setup.md)
+The application is deployed into a demo instance at [wmap](https://wmap.io/).
+The running environment setup can be found [here](Setup.md) for your reference.

 ### Usage